Vortex tube

 The vortex tube, also known as the Ranque-Hilsch vortex tube, is a mechanical device that separates a compressed gas into hot and cold streams.
 The gas emerging from the hot end can reach temperatures of 200 C, and the gas emerging from the cold end can reach −50 C. It has no moving parts and is considered an environmentally friendly technology because it can work solely on compressed air and does not use Freon.
-Its efficiency is, however, low, contradicting the environmental advantages.
+Its efficiency is low, however, counteracting its other environmental advantages.

-Pressurised gas is injected tangentially into a swirl chamber and accelerated to a high rate of rotation.
-Due to the conical nozzle at the end of the tube, only the outer shell of the compressed gas is allowed to escape at that end.
+Pressurised gas is injected tangentially into a swirl chamber near one end of a tube, leading to a rapid rotation—the first vortex—as it moves along the inner surface of the tube to the far end.
+A conical nozzle allows gas specifically from this outer layer to escape at that end through a valve.
 The remainder of the gas is forced to return in an inner vortex of reduced diameter within the outer vortex.
-At up to 1,000,000 RPM, this air stream revolves toward the hot end where some escapes through the control valve.
-The remaining air, still spinning, is forced back through the center of this outer vortex.
-The inner stream gives off kinetic energy in the form of heat to the outer stream and exits the vortex tube as cold air.
-The outer stream exits the opposite end as hot air.
+Gas from the inner vortex transfers energy to the gas in the outer vortex, so the outer layer is hotter at the far end than it was initially.
+The gas in the central vortex is likewise cooler upon its return to the starting-point, where it is released from the tube.